jbhopkins/bioxtasraw/docs/source/tutorial/s3_autocenter.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _s3p1:

-The first step is to set the beam center, x-ray wavelength, and sample to detector distance.
+The next step is to set the beam center, x-ray wavelength, and sample to detector distance.
 Before this can be done, you have to set the image and file header type in the Options window.
 The best way to find the beam center and sample to detector distance is using the automated method in RAW.
+This tutorial assumes you have just done :ref:`Part 1 <s3p3>`.
+If not, open RAW as in Step 1 and set your data folder as in Step 8 of :ref:`Part 1 <s3p3>`.

 A video version of this tutorial is available: